Duncan Long BA PG(Dip) MBACP (Reg) UKCP (accred)

 Please feel free to visit my Instagram page here.

 PG (Dip) in Psychosynthesis Counselling at the University of East London/Psychosynthesis & Education Trust.

 I have been in practice since 2013.
 Aside from my private practice, I have worked for The Grove Practice and Koan in London.

-I am a member of the British Association for Counselling and Psychotherapy (MBACP) and adhere to their Code of Ethics and Good Practice.
+I am registered and accredited by the United Kingdom Council of Psychotherapy.
+I am also a member of the British Association for Counselling and Psychotherapy (MBACP) and adhere to their Code of Ethics and Good Practice.